-Source: MCX\ \Source updated in July 2019
+Source: MCX Source updated in July 2019

-In April, increasing price trend continued.
-In May, international prices fell due to re-opening of some mines globally.
-Domestically, there was muted demand in the market resulting in lower prices.
-In June, international Zinc prices retreated due to rising inventories.
-In India, prices increased marginally due to an increment in the demand scenario.
 In July, international zinc prices fell owing to lower demand from major markets.
 Domestically, prices remained stable on the back of unchanged market conditions.
 In August, Zinc prices fell domestically, owing to a decrease in demand from suppliers.
 Globally, prices declined owing to fears over a trade war and a state of oversupply in the market.
 In September, internationally, Zinc prices recovered from the large fall the previous month due to improving demand.
 Domestic prices remained unchanged thanks to stable market conditions.
 In October, international Zinc prices rose on the back of a shortage of supply.
 Domestic prices remained unchanged for the second month running, down to stability in the market.
 In November, international price recovery slowed due to oversupply in the market, while domestic prices rose on strong demand.
 In December, Zinc prices fell globally owing to oversupply in China stoking demand concerns, while domestic prices fell on the backs of slackened demand.
+In January, international prices rose on higher demand in preparation for the US-China trade agreement.
+Domestic prices fell marginally on oversupply in the market.
+In February, international prices fell as markets reacted to the outbreak of coronavirus in China and around the world, with domestic prices falling simultaneously.